zadrafi/concurve/README.md

-Thus, we propose that instead of only calculating ***one*** interval estimate, ***every*** interval associated with a compatibility level be calculated and plotted to form a function.
-(2-6)
+Thus, we propose that instead of only calculating ***one*** interval estimate, ***every*** interval associated with a compatibility level be calculated, along with its corresponding P-value and S-value, and plotted to form a function.
+(2-8)

 This can be accomplished using the [**concurve**](https://github.com/Zadchow/concurve)</span> package in R.